 ASQ has worked with many organizations looking to implement the continuous improvement cycle, and we’ve gathered ASQ case studies from more than a dozen organizations that have implemented continuous improvement methodologies to achieve great success.
 To read more examples of success in quality, please visit ASQ Case Studies.

-Process Improvement: Can artificial intelligence (AI) improve processes?
+Process Improvement (PDF) Can artificial intelligence (AI) improve processes?
 Authors Sunil Kumar V. Kaushik and Georgios Zameptas believe it can.

-Continuous Improvement at Two Companies: Todd Schneider shares lessons learned from helping to integrate continuous improvement into the operations of two companies.
-Examples of improvement projects at his current employer, Serigraph, show how teams used Six Sigma to improve yield by more than 20 percent, which saved the company $40,000 in 10 months, and improve vendor material management, which now saves the company $192,000 per year.
+Continuous Improvement at Two Companies (PDF) Todd Schneider shares lessons learned from helping to integrate continuous improvement into the operations of two companies.
+Examples of improvement projects at his current employer, Serigraph, show how teams used Six Sigma to improve yield by more than 20%, which saved the company $40,000 in 10 months, and improve vendor material management, which now saves the company $192,000 per year.

-Electric Utility Deploys Powerful Approach for Continuous Improvement: The Information Technology and Business Integration (IT&BI) Business Unit at Southern California Edison launched a three-year plan to increase visibility, awareness, and focus on continuous improvement methods to better meet client needs.
+Electric Utility Deploys Powerful Approach for Continuous Improvement (PDF) The Information Technology and Business Integration (IT&BI) Business Unit at Southern California Edison launched a three-year plan to increase visibility, awareness, and focus on continuous improvement methods to better meet client needs.

-The Challenge of Overcoming Success: A combination of theory of constraints, Six Sigma, and lean helped a DNA testing laboratory take a holistic approach to continual process improvement.
+The Challenge of Overcoming Success (PDF) A combination of theory of constraints, Six Sigma, and lean helped a DNA testing laboratory take a holistic approach to continual process improvement.
 Redesigning the workflow and laboratory layout and introducing new operating rules, increased capacity without increasing costs.

-PDSA: A Road Map to Improved Writing Skills: Using the plan, do, study, act (PDSA) cycle, Winston Campus Elementary in Palatine, Illinois, boosted sixth grade student writing test scores by 36 percent.
+PDSA: A Road Map to Improved Writing Skills (PDF) Using the plan, do, study, act cycle, Winston Campus Elementary in Palatine, Illinois boosted sixth grade student writing test scores by 36%.

-Former Baldrige Recipient Rekindles Its Quality Fire: Since Community Consolidated School District 15 in suburban Chicago received the Baldrige award in 2003, front-line staff members have maintained the continuous improvement effort by relying on quality tools such as the Plan, Do, Study, Act model.
+Former Baldrige Recipient Rekindles Its Quality Fire (PDF) Since Community Consolidated School District 15 in suburban Chicago received the Baldrige award in 2003, front-line staff members have maintained the continuous improvement effort by relying on quality tools such as the Plan, Do, Study, Act model.

-Quality Club Teaches Today’s Learners to Become Tomorrow's Leaders: Students who participate in a quality club at Hunting Ridge School in Palatine, Illinois, learn continuous improvement methods and then conduct training sessions for their peers.
+Quality Club Teaches Today’s Learners to Become Tomorrow's Leaders (PDF) Students who participate in a quality club at Hunting Ridge School in Palatine, Illinois learn continuous improvement methods and then conduct training sessions for their peers.

-Quality Engrained in Culture at Iowa Hospital: The plan-do-study-act (PDSA) cycle, data-based decision making, and lean methodologies are part of the quality culture at Guttenberg Municipal Hospital.
+Quality Engrained in Culture at Iowa Hospital (PDF) The plan-do-study-act cycle, data-based decision making, and lean methodologies are part of the quality culture at Guttenberg Municipal Hospital.
 In 2008, the hospital received a Silver Award in the Iowa Recognition for Performance Excellence program.

-Match the Change Vehicle and Method to the Job: Process improvement teams must understand the definitions of the methodology, tools and change vehicles available to them, because mismatches can be fatal to a quality improvement program.
+Match the Change Vehicle and Method to the Job (Quality Progress) Process improvement teams must understand the definitions of the methodology, tools and change vehicles available to them, because mismatches can be fatal to a quality improvement program.

-From Continuous Improvement to Continuous Innovation: A close-up look at the concepts of continuous improvement, continuous innovation, discontinuous innovation, incrementalism, exploitation and exploration.
+From Continuous Improvement to Continuous Innovation (PDF) A close-up look at the concepts of continuous improvement, continuous innovation, discontinuous innovation, incrementalism, exploitation and exploration.

-Continuous Improvement–Methods and Madness: Employee involvement, daily and evolutionary improvement, and focusing on product features are all characteristics of continuous improvement.
+Continuous Improvement: Methods and Madness (PDF) Employee involvement, daily and evolutionary improvement, and focusing on product features are all characteristics of continuous improvement.